nick-skriabin/commitment.nvim/readme.md

-<h1 align="center">commitment.nvim</h1>
+<h1 align="center">✨commitment.nvim✨</h1>

 We all know often commits are good.
 But we forget to do them.
-Meet commitment.nvim, a plugin that helps you remember to commit.
+Meet commitment.nvim, a plugin that helps you always remember to commit.

 ## Features

 - Operates on either number of saves or time interval
-- Hardcore mode: Prevents writes to file until changes are committed
 - When reached writes limit or a timeout, shows a reminder
 - Prevent useless commit messages by using a list of the common generic uninformative commit messages
+- Hardcore mode: Prevents writes to file until changes are committed.
+It will react to either of the restrictions above.

 ## Installation